axsh/openvdc/ci/acceptance-test/README.md

 * Build images in .raw format **without** openvdc installed.
 We use .raw so we can loopback mount and install packages using chroot.

-* Convert images to .qcow format so we can use copy on write.
+* Convert images to .qcow format so we can use copy-on-write.

 * Store images in cache directory.